 Contract-to-hire works differently, however.
 There’s an expectation that you and the employer are headed towards a full-time relationship, but employers are not obligated to extend an offer at the end of the contract term.
 So, making a good impression is important.
 You may need to spend more time getting to know future colleagues, supporting the team, and showing your interest in a permanent position.

 Negotiating your salary is much easier as a contractor through Agile.
-We work with you in advance to determine the compensation package you want.
-That way, the employer knows your rate and requirements before beginning the interviewing process.
+Our IT recruiters work with you in advance to determine the compensation package you want.

 Typically, your contract rate will include additional money for paid time off, since contractors don’t normally accrue PTO the way that full-time employees do.
 If you decide to not take time off, you will keep the extra money.